writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 Adjust the body text styles using the following CSS variables:

-- `--rl-body-default-font-size`: Defines the font size for the text that shows up below the interview question.
+- `--rl-body-default-font-size`: Defines the font size for the text below the interview question.
-- `--rl-body-default-font-weight`: Defines the font weight for the text that shows up below the interview question.
+- `--rl-body-default-font-weight`: Defines the font weight for the text below the interview question.
-- `--rl-body-default-line-height`: Defines the line height used for the text that shows up below the interview question (usually defined as the question hint).
+- `--rl-body-default-line-height`: Defines the line height used for the text below the interview question (usually defined as the question hint).
 - `--rl-body-medium-font-size`: Defines the font size of the document title present above the progress bar.
 - `--rl-body-medium-line-height`: Defines the line height of the text above the progress bar, including the document title and the `Saved` text that appears at some point.